-Technical Analysis is the process of forecasting the future financial price movements based on studying the past price movements.
-Same weather forecasting, technical analysis does not result in precise predictions about the future.
+Technical Analysis is forecasting the future financial price movements based on studying the past price movements.
+Same weather forecasting, technical analysis does not result in precise predictions.
 Instead, technical analysis can help investors find out what is likely to happen to prices over time.
 This analysis uses various charts that show price over time.

-Technical analysis is applied to all markets: stocks, commodities, or any tradable instruments where the price is influenced by the factores which influence the supply and demand.
-Price data refers to any combination of open price, close price, high price and low price for any given asset.
+Technical analysis is applied to all markets: stocks, commodities, or any tradable instruments where the price is influenced by the factors which influence the supply and demand.
+Price data refers to any combination of open price, close price, high price, and low price for any given asset.

 Key Assumptions of Technical Analysis

-Technical analysis is applicable to assets where the price is influenced only by the supply and demand.
+The technical analysis applies to assets where the price is influenced only by the supply and demand.
 If any other forces are coming on the stage, technical analysis does not work properly.
-In order to be successful, the technical analysis makes three key assumptions about the assets that are being analyzed:
+To be successful, the technical analysis makes three key assumptions about the assets that are being analyzed:

 "What" is More Important than "Why"

 Technicians, as technical analysts are called, are only concerned with two things:

 What is the history of the price movement?

 The price is the end result of the battle between the forces of supply and demand for the company’s stock.
 The objective of the analysis is to forecast the direction of the future price.
 By focusing on price and only price, the technical analysis represents a direct approach.

 Technicians believe it is best to concentrate on what and never mind why.
 Why did the price go up?
 There were more buyers (demand) than sellers (supply).
 After all, the value of any asset is solely what someone is willing to pay for it.
 Who needs to know why?